 - WordPress can be an open-source solution suitable for small business requirements, whereas this may not be the case for Shopify.

 - Being an E-Commerce platform, Shopify is already a hosted site, and thus it provides much better security than WordPress.

 - WordPress will be a much better option than Shopify for the blogging platform.

 Following is the comparison table between WordPress vs Shopify:

-After comparing WordPress vs Shopify over a range of factors, it can be concluded that selection of any of the solution depends entirely on the features that best fit the project needs as each one has its own pros and cons.
-Thus, based on the project need, time of work and on all other different discussed aspects, any one of these solutions should be selected to reach the desired goal.
+After comparing WordPress vs Shopify over various factors, it can be concluded that the selection of any solution depends entirely on the features that best fit the project needs, as each has its pros and cons.
+Thus, based on the project needs, time constraints, and other discussed aspects, the team should select one of these solutions to reach the desired goal.

-This been a useful guide to Differences Between WordPress vs Shopify here we discussed their Meaning, Head to Head Comparisons, Key Differences, and Conclusions.
-You may also look at the following article to learn more –
+This has been a guide to WordPress vs Shopify.
+Here we have discussed WordPress vs Shopify head-to-head comparison, key differences, infographics, and a comparison table.
+You may also have a look at the following articles to learn more –